-Even after applying decision rules no 1 to 8, one may still not be sure where an argument is leading.
+Even after applying Decision Rules No 1 to 13, one may still not be sure where an argument is leading.
 Many of these problems may be solved by taking the context of the ambiguous quasi-sentence into account.
 Coders should first of all take into account the following sentences because the first (quasi-) sentence may be part of an argument which is explicated in the next sentences.
 Therefore, it is always useful to start the coding procedure by reading the whole paragraph.

 In some cases, crucial decisions have to be made with respect to the manifest or latent content of statements.
 No inferences should be made with respect to the meaning of statements.
 The coder has to code what the statement says, not what he or she thinks it may lead to in the end.
+Thus, if a party claims that a measure favours employees, (701) 'Labour Groups: Positive' has to be coded although you may feel sure that it is to their detriment.

 As with uncodable sentences, all unclear statements should be marked and reread at the end of coding.
+The reason is that many statements which may be uncodable at first sight may become clear in the context of the whole program.

 Some of the coding problems will be solved with growing experience.
-However, whenever the coder is unsure about which category is to be taken, the supervisor (volkens@medea.wz-berlin.de) should be contacted.
-The sentences in question can be translated into English and the coding decision is then taken and explained by the supervisor.
+However, whenever the coder is unsure about which category is to be taken, the sentence in question should be translated into English and the supervisor should be contacted.
+From 1989 to 2009 Andrea Volkens (volkens@wzb.eu) served as the central supervisor.
+From 01.11.2009 onwards Annika Werner takes this position (werner@wzb.eu).